 Stadia Data usage and internet requirements

-Since Stadia is entirely internet-based, you obviously need a good connection in order to play.
+Since Stadia is entirely internet-based, you obviously need a good connection to play.
 The better your speed, the better your experience will be.
 You can use this official Stadia speed test to see if your internet will be up to the task.

 At the bare minimum, Google recommends you have speeds of 10 Mbps.
 This will enable you to play in 720p at 60 FPS with stereo audio.
 At 20 Mbps, things are amped up to 1080p, HDR, and 5.1 surround sound.
 Proper surround sound is only possible if your TV supports HDMI eARC connections and is hooked up to the proper AV receiver.